Silvio Rivier

-Silvio Rivier is a presenter on Australian television channel SBS who hosted the Global Village (TV series) for its entire run from 1998 to 2015.
+Silvio Rivier is a presenter on Australian television channel SBS who hosted Global Village for its entire run from 1998 to 2015.

 Career

 Rivier began working at SBS in 1980 and has worked as a subtitler, news reader, voice actor, writer, producer, announcer, narrator, and presenter.

 Personal life

 Rivier was born in Croatia and immigrated to Australia in 1961.

 He has a Diploma in Opera from the Sydney Conservatorium of Music and a degree in Multicultural Journalism from the University of Wollongong.
 Rivier is a confirmed bachelor.